cyberbuddy-io/open-source-contribution-for-beginners/README.md

 	i.
 VSCode

 	ii.
-Sublime (My personal favourite) for HTML, CSS and JS
+Sublime for HTML, CSS and JS

 	iii.
 Or any other IDE of your choice